wannasaynone/PracticeLotsThings_PairServer/README.md

 # PracticeLotsThings_PairServer
-this a server to pair player into Photon Room
+this a server for pairing player into Photon Room